 Bryan Vartabedian teaches at Baylor College of Medicine where he is preparing students for health care in the 21st century.
 He is co-founder of the Medical Futures Lab.
 His thinking can be found at 33 Charts.

 Larry Chu is a practicing physician who runs the Anesthesia Informatics and Media (AIM) lab at Stanford University.
 He is a professor of anesthesiology, perioperative and pain medicine on the faculty of the Stanford University School of Medicine.
 Dr. Chu teaches a course on data science for precision medicine and digital health.
 He runs the Medicine X Digital Health Lab, focused on patient-centered digital health research.
 Dr. Chu also has led a RO1-funded NIH clinical research laboratory where he studied opioid analgesic tolerance and physical dependence.

 Hugo is a patient living with an implanted cardiac defibrillator.
 He advocates for the rights of other patients like him to gain electronic access to the data collected by their implants.
 He is passionate about participatory medicine, connected health and patient empowerment.

 Nick cares about patient experience, employee and how empathic design can create financially sustainable, future-ready health systems.
-He is the Patient Experience officer for Frontier Health.
+He is the Corporate Executive Director for Kaiser Permanente.
 Previously, Nick ran hospital operations, finance teams and strategy efforts.

 Britt Johnson, also known as the @hurtblogger, is a spondyloarthropathy and rheumatoid arthritis who also suffers from chronic complex migraines.
 She is a 2012 ePatient Scholar and has served as an ePatient advisor since 2013.